The Two Orbital, Interacting Hatano-Nelson Model: Summary and Discussion

 As a whole, our study paves the way for further investigation into the interplay among coupling, interactions, boundary conditions, the reality of the eigenspectrum, and the physical stability of non-Hermitian phenomena.

 We would like to conclude by indicating some connections of the present work across disciplines.
 Although we have framed our discussion predominantly in the language of itinerant electrons and their interactions, it is worth emphasizing that our analysis and conclusions apply more broadly.
 In particular, the Hatano-Nelson model, and its topologically non-trivial windings, have recently been realized in the `synthetic dimension' formed by optical frequency modes in a modulated ring-resonator~\cite{wang2021generating}.
 Proposals have been made to include on-site `Hubbard' interactions, such as those studied here via the non-linear susceptibility~\cite{yuan2020creating}.
+Dynamics driven by two-body correlations under an effective non-Hermitian Hubbard-like model can also be realized on acoustic platforms, offering an additional avenue for emulation of non-Hermitian physics~\cite{Pu2026}.

 As a final particular example, our formalism also applies to arrays of optomechanical sensors, which have been proposed as promising platforms to search for novel and beyond-the-standard-model physics like dark matter~\cite{carney2020proposal,afek2022coherent,brady2023entanglement}.
 Many-body effects in such systems are a growing focus in optomechanics~\cite{burns1989optical,mohanty2004optical,arita2018optical,vijayan2024cavity}.
 Recent theoretical and experimental evidence suggests that optical binding forces can include a non-conservative component, opening up a rich vein of physics with fully tunable non-Hermitian, non-reciprocal interactions, parity-time symmetry breaking, and non-equilibrium dynamics~\cite{rudolph2023quantum,livska2023cold,rieser2022tunable,reisenbauer2023non}.
 Along these lines, for example, Ref.~\cite{xia2023entanglement} proposes using optomechanical sensor arrays that are isolated from one another yet connected via distributed entanglement.